“I can’t believe they’re not here! I see mountain goats on this hike every time!”

-Tips: Where to see mountain goats in Glacier National Park
+Tips: Where to See Glacier National Park Mountain Goats

 How can you see mountain goats in Glacier?
 Hike the Hidden Lake Trail.
 That’s really it.
 Obviously, my experience two years ago proves that goats aren’t always here, but usually there will be a few hanging around.